MerginMaps/docs/src/migrate/qfield/index.md

 For a smooth transition, it is best to read about [working collaboratively](../../tutorials/working-collaboratively/index.md) in <MainPlatformName />.

 ### Billing, subscriptions and plans

-In <MainPlatformName />, each workspace has its own subscription.
-Read more about <MainPlatformName /> subscription [here](../../manage/subscriptions/).
+Both QFieldCloud and <MainPlatformName /> have per-seat models you can choose from to fit your needs.
+In <MainPlatformName />, each [workspace](../../manage/workspaces/) has its own [subscription](../../manage/subscriptions/).

-* If you own Organisation plan in QFieldCloud, you will likely need <MainPlatformName /> Professional or Team subscription.
-* If you own Pro plan in QFieldCloud, you will likely need <MainPlatformName /> Individual or Professional subscription.
+* If you own Organisation or Pro plan in QFieldCloud, you will likely need a <MainPlatformName /> Premium subscription.
-* If you are Community plan in QFieldCloud, you will likely need <MainPlatformName /> Individual subscription or deploy your own <MainPlatformName /> Community Edition (<CommunityPlatformNameLink />)
+* If you are Community plan in QFieldCloud, you will likely need a <MainPlatformName /> Premium subscription or deploy your own <MainPlatformName /> Community Edition (<CommunityPlatformNameLink />)

-While QFieldCloud has a per-seat model, the <MainPlatformName /> has tiers that you can choose from.
-Comparison of subscription models and costs can be found in our <MainDomainNameLink id="blog/qfield-vs-mergin-maps" desc="blog" /> post.

 ## Known differences between QField and Mergin Maps platforms
 Here are some key differences between QField and <MainPlatformName />.